 Addressing Changes in Postsecondary Education

-College tuition continues to soar with a staggering number of graduates leaving school with crushing debt.
+College tuition continues to soar with a staggering number of graduates leaving school with

 Online degrees are no longer a second class option.
 Most schools with online programs make no differentiation between traditional campus-based degrees and online degrees, and neither do employers.

 Online degree programs cost significantly less and offer schedule flexibility unheard of when attending classes.

 The high student debt has prompted employers who seek the best talent to offer tuition reimbursement programs to employees who wish to enroll in degree programs after they are employed.

 The factors outlined above can come together in a strategic way to maximize your lifetime earning

 Enroll in a Vocational Flight School offering comprehensive training, including Certified Flight Instructor, Instrument Instructor and Multi-Engine Instructor training.
 Becoming a flight instructor at a reputable flight school should take no longer than a year, and will provide you with your first opportunity to start being paid to fly.